Bitcoin-com/developer.bitcoin.com/README.md

 ```

-## How to add bounty
+## How to add items

+If you require adding items such as blog posts, faqs, etc, panini is able to handle it quite easily.

-Edit data > bounties including title, excerpt, bts address, and href.
+Edit data > items.json including title, excerpt, href.

-Create a new bounty page in pages > bounties - see other bounties for examples.
+Create a new item page in pages > items.html - see item1.html and item2.html for examples.
+See debugging below, npm start must be rerun to regen dist assets which are served via localhost

 ## Configuration